 The Low-Profile: In-Wall Toilet

 In-wall toilets give your bathroom a sleek, minimal profile.
-Whether the tank is actually in the wall, or the toilet is tankless (yes, they exist!), the big bulky part is hidden inside the wall.
+Whether the tank is actually in the wall or the toilet is tankless, the big bulky part is hidden inside the wall.
 This enables you to save some space, especially in small or narrow bathrooms.

 These toilets are more expensive and require some prior knowledge of what your plumbing looks like inside the wall.
-So before you buy this type of toilet, you need to have taken down your wall already, or at least be sure that the plumbing is appropriate.
+Before you buy this type of toilet, you need to have taken down your wall already, or at least be sure that the plumbing is appropriate.

 Installing this type of toilet is best left to professionals, which also increases the price.
-But if the sleek, modern and minimalist look is what you're looking for, this will suit your decor style.Continue to 5 of 10 below.
+If the sleek, modern, and minimalist look is what you're looking for, this will suit your decor style.Continue to 5 of 10 below.

 05 of 10

 The Sleeker Classic: Integrated Base Toilet

 Integrated bases come on both two-piece and one-piece toilets.
 An integrated base means that the bottom of the toilet is a full, flush piece, not full of nook and crannies like typical two-piece toilets.

 An integrated base adds a little to the cost of your toilet, but it's a nice upgrade for two reasons: it's easier to clean, and the smooth, rounded style looks nice in most bathrooms, but especially the modern ones.